2013-12-15

 【Aiden in English】

 I was so excited for today!
 We finally did a tour that involved some exercises, such as climbing 120 stone steps along the slope.
 The shore excursion started with an hour-long boat ride from Mumbai harbor to the Elephanta Caves off the western coast of the Arabian Sea.
 Its name is derived from a vast elephant statue.
-When the Portuguese came here and first discovered it in 1534, they saw the elephant statue at the entrance and gave it the name afterward.
+When the Portuguese arrived and first discovered it in 1534, they saw the elephant statue at the entrance and gave it its name afterward.
 The Elephanta Caves are now designated as a UNESCO World Heritage Site.
-We paid our visit and tried to beat the crowd first thing in the morning.
+We paid our visit and tried to beat the crowd as soon as it opened.
 At the top, the caves loomed over us and looked like a giant gaping mouth, ready to swallow us whole.
 But inside, we found carvings of gods, goddesses, and celestial beings.
 The caves were primarily dedicated to Lord Shiva, the god of destruction and evil in the Hindu religion.
-So, in these caves, Lord Shiva was the most powerful god.
+In these caves, Lord Shiva was considered the most powerful god.
 Instead of being the destroyer, the caves showed Shiva as the Creator and the Preserver.
-Lord Shiva had many carvings, and all showed different aspects of him.
+Lord Shiva had many carvings, and each one depicted a different aspect of him.
 The one that I took the most interest in was the carving where Lord Shiva opened his third eye.
 The Hindus believed that the third eye was where all the power and knowledge one had mastered was stored.
-When Lord Shiva was angry, he would open his third eye and let all his power come out.
+When Lord Shiva was angry, he would open his third eye, releasing all his power.
 That's why Hindu men and women cover their third eye with a bindi.
 So it wouldn't be vulnerable when the Hindu people encountered any difficulties.
 One of the carvings also demonstrated Lord Shiva catching the blood of a demon he had just killed.
-Unfortunately, it was hard to tell because the Portuguese damaged it when they occupied the caves as a military base and took the carvings as targets for shooting practice during the 16th century.
-So, by now, it was hard to observe what the images looked like in some of the carvings.
+Unfortunately, it was difficult to determine because the Portuguese damaged it when they occupied the caves as a military base and used the carvings as targets for shooting practice during the 16th century.
+By now, it was difficult to discern what the images looked like in some of the carvings.
 Accidentally, one Shiva statue carved with three heads was kept intact.
 Because the Portuguese were Christians, they mistook this three-headed Shiva as Jesus in his three forms.
 It's a miracle that the Elephanta Caves survived over the centuries, especially after the Portuguese almost destroyed everything here.
-Maybe Lord Shiva is watching over the caves, just as Jesus cares for a church.
-In 1987, the Elephanta Caves were inscribed as a UNESCO World Heritage Site. 【红霞译】
+Perhaps Lord Shiva is watching over the caves, just as Jesus watches over a church.
+In 1987, the Elephanta Caves were inscribed as a UNESCO World Heritage Site. 【紅霞譯】

 Mumbai Harbour, the Gateway to India